Object Storage vs. Block Storage

 Object storage is mainly used for:

 • Storing big data.
-Object storage, due to its metadata capabilities, scalability, and robust API works excellent for machine learning.
+Object storage, due to its metadata capabilities, scalability, and robust API, works great for machine learning.
 Storing and accessing unstructured data is where object storage excels at.

 • Creating backup copies and archives.
 Object storage is a reliable option for data sets that aren’t updated often.
 Users who are not leveraging a supported backup utility (Veeam, R1Soft) can leverage the S3 interface for their backups.